 Only if the court finds that the guideline amount is unjust, will the court depart from guideline child support and reduce the amount of the child support.

 Generally the amount of child support will increase if the payor-parent’s income increases but it will not necessarily increase to the guideline level if the amount of the parent’s income results in a finding of ‘high-earner’ status.
-The family law court has wide discretion in making the determination as to whether a parent is a ‘high-earner’ and as to whether to depart from guideline child support.
+The divorce court has wide discretion in making the determination as to whether a parent is a ‘high-earner’ and as to whether to depart from guideline child support.
 The income level that justifies a ‘high-earner’ finding may differ from county to county and from courtroom to courtroom within the Orange County Superior Court.

-The court may also depart from guideline for other equitable or economic reasons if it finds ‘good cause.’
-‘Good cause’ may be found when a child’s special needs are involved, when there are special education related issues, in situations where there was a deferred home award, where the recipient parent is not paying for his/her share of the expenses of the child in reasonable relation to that parent’s time share, travel expenses, and other circumstances where without a departure from guideline the child support level would create an inequitable and unjust result.
+The divorce court may also depart from guideline for other equitable or economic reasons if it finds ‘good cause.’
+‘Good cause’ may be found when a child’s special needs are involved, when there are special education related issues, in situations where there was a deferred home award, where the recipient parent is not paying for his/her share of the expenses of the child in reasonable relation to that parent’s time share, travel expenses, and other circumstances where, without a departure from guideline the child support level would create an inequitable and unjust result.